withbenny/BadNets/README.md

 # BadNets with Diffusion model

-## Usage
+## MNIST Usage
-1. Use addtrigger.py to get MINST dataset with 10% trigger.
+1. Use addtrigger.py to get MINST dataset with trigger.
 2. Use script.py to train Diffusion Model and get generated dataset.
+3. Use get_clean.py to get clean dataset.
-3. Use badnets.py to train the discriminator and get results.
+4. Use badnets.py to train the discriminator and get results.